bcgov/template-repository/README.md

 docker-compose up
 ```
 Server should be listening on `localhost:3000`

+## User Interface

+To log into Template Repository, you need to have a valid IDIR, create and assign the 'Developer' role to the IDIR in Pathfinder SSO.

+Once logged in you can:
+- Upload form templates
+- View templates that have been uploaded in a tabular format
+- Change the 'Deployment Status' of a template
+- Preview a template in Kiln

 ## API Calls

-Ensure your REST API client has `Client Credentials` authentication configured:
+Ensure your REST API client has SSO authentication configured:

 ```
 ACCESS TOKEN URL: